rakotomandimby/neovim-java/README.md

 - Check how "jdtls" is setup in `./lua/configs/lspconfig.lua` [(link)](lua/configs/lspconfig.lua)
 - Enjoy

+# Lombok

+[Lombok](https://projectlombok.org/) is used in this setup.
+Currently, I use v1.18.36 (November 15th, 2024).
+Check the las versions from the [changelog](https://projectlombok.org/changelog).

 # Problems?
 Suggestions?

 Just open an issue or file a pull request.